 We all have them.
 Old devices sitting around in our garages or storage areas, in drawers and boxes, causing clutter.
-Many times, we hesitate to get rid of old devices because of the amount of information now stored in digital form.
+Many times, we hesitate to get rid of old devices because of the amount of information and memories they have in them.

-But Toss them we must!
-In these cases; follow some simple rules to ensure your sensitive data is disposed of properly.
+But toss them we must!
+Just follow these simple rules to ensure your sensitive data is protected and your old device is disposed of properly.

 The information stored in our devices provide a nearly complete and perfect window into our lives.
 Creepy, right?